gucci-on-fleek/extractbb/README.md

 There are two variants of `extractbb-lua`:

-- **`wrapper`**: A wrapper script around the original `xdvipdmfx`-based `extractbb` that is used to fix a security vulernability in `xdvipdfmx`.
+- **`wrapper`**: A wrapper script around the original `xdvipdmfx`-based `extractbb` that is used to fix a security vulnerability in `xdvipdfmx`.

 - **`scratch`**: A standalone implementation of `extractbb`, written in